aylliote/fake_news/README.md

 Those two kinds of features are merged, along with a few other customs like the count of undefined articles, the count of numbers, ...

+# Learning algorithm

+A simple cross validated logistic regression.
+The problem is reduced into a binary classification form, so that the model learns to predict if the statement is in classes 0, 1, 2 or classes 3, 4, 5.
+This strategy has shown great improvment in the final smoothed accuracy.